zendesk/custom-sunshine-conversations-ios-ui/README.md

 }
 ```

-And your _Main.storyboard_ should look something like this:
+And your _Main.storyboard_ should look like this:

 ![storyboard](images/storyboard.png)